Enable Recite

 We offer a number of different talking therapies including:

-• Introduction to CBT psychoeducation course focused on anxiety and depression, usually followed by one-to-one course of treatment
+• Introduction to Cognitive Behavioural Therapy (CBT) psychoeducation course focused on anxiety and depression, usually followed by a one-to-one course of treatment

 • Low-Intensity CBT